What Comes Next after GCSEs Results Day

 Did you get grade C or above in maths and English?

 If you didn’t, the first thing you need to do is get in touch with the head of wherever you were expecting to train or study next.
 That means speaking to the training provider for your apprenticeship, or the head of the school or college where you were expecting to go.
-They need to know because it’s now a requirement for you to have grade C or higher in maths or English.
-Fear not, you can always resit your maths and/or English GCSE in November!
+Fear not, you can always resit your maths and/or English GCSE in November if your next step requires it!
 Ask your school or college about how it all works, and don’t forget that some colleges offer classes to help you resit your maths or English GCSE exam.

-Do your results mean it’s all-change for your plans?
+Do your results mean everything changes for your plans?